bpirro/mssqlx/README.md

 # mssqlx
-A Python library for SQL Server
+A Python library for SQL Server Data Warehouse